Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 **Crescent Pace.** You gain an additional way to use your Sneak Attack; you don't need advantage on the attack roll if you spend at least 10 feet of movement while staying within 5 feet of the target before making the attack and you don't have disadvantage on the attack roll.

 **Performative Dance.** You have proficiency in the Performance skill.
+If you're already proficient in it, you gain expertise.

 **Scimitar Mastery.** You can use the mastery property of Scimitars.
 Additionally, when you make an attack with a Scimitar that isn't a result of the light property, you can treat it as though the Scimitar has the Vex property for that attack.